Jaron-Warren/student-workbook/src/reflections/wk3/wk3 Day 2.md

 # Read Advancing with JS > Encapsulation in JavaScript and answer the following questions

-Today we learned about the MVC design pattern and how to link files with import/export
+Today we learned about the MVC design pattern and how to link files with import/export. afternoon work: https://github.com/Jaron-Warren/Vending_machine

 ## What is the purpose of Encapsulation?